colinnewell/pcap2mysql-log/README.md

 the program process from the packet capture.
 If you've captured web traffic as well as MySQL you can speed it up and ensure it won't get confused by the other traffic.

+## Known issues

+* Memory usage can be quite high.
+The code is very much not optimised.
+* Lots of features haven't been implemented.
+* The output format is very clunky.
+It largely matches the actual data structures it encounters and can take a fair amount of effort to interpret.

 ## General notes